klorenz/xikij/menu/docs/introduction.md

 ## Expand Nodes (run Actions)

-You can expand and collapse things with `ctrl+return`.
+You can expand and collapse things with `ctrl+enter`.
 Try it on following line, this will browse your home directory:

 ```